 Before Varsity Tutors, I was a teaching assistant for five undergraduate courses in the Social Sciences.
 I have completed both a Bachelor of Arts in Psychology and Sociology and a Master of Public (MPA) with concentrations in International Development and Policy Analysis.
 I have spent significant time living and traveling abroad, including time in Argentina, Costa Rica and Western Europe.
 I not only have a well-rounded background and education, but I am also an adept tutor in test prep, Writing, Statistics and Social Sciences.

-Indiana University - MPA, Policy Analysis & International Development
+Graduate Degree: Indiana University - Master in Public Health Administration, Policy Analysis & International Development

 GRE Quantitative: 740

 NBA Basketball, The Indiana Hoosiers, International Travel, Cooking, Pick-up Sports, Video Games (I run a mean NBA 2k), Literature, Current Affairs, Coffee

 What is your teaching philosophy?

 All students learn differently.
 Effective teachers are able present materials through a variety of methods to engage all types of learners.

 What might you do in a typical first session with a student?

 In a typical first session, I would attempt to understand where and why a student is having difficulties.
 By understanding why a student is having difficulties, I am better able attempt to give the student the tools to avoid these pitfalls in the future.